 With a company like ours, there’s a cost associated with every undertaking that’s not a part of our core job function – and repeatedly changing light bulbs falls directly into that category.
 When we talk about opportunity savings, we’re talking about reducing the amount of time and resources wasted on maintenance.

 Another major opportunity that is often overlooked comes in the form of business that is either gained or lost due in part to an organization’s green activities.
 Let’s face it, the environment is important.
-It’s important to consumers and it’s becoming increasingly important to corporations.
-In fact, many large companies look to work with partners that can demonstrate an ability to minimize their impact on the planet and reduce their carbon footprint.
+In fact, it’s our future; so why not take care of our planet?
+It’s important to consumers and it’s becoming increasingly important to our customers, business partners, families and friends.
+Today, many large companies look to work with partners that can demonstrate an ability to minimize their impact on the planet and reduce their carbon footprint.
 For Colite, retrofitting our operation to include the latest in LED lighting is a huge step in that direction.